anbv3/flask-api-server/README.md

 # flask-api-server

-The simple python api server base on flask
+The simple template project for api server based on flask

 ### Run